Epa (Eicosapentaenoic Acid)

 - Treating depression, when used with conventional antidepressants.

-- For wound healing, when used with RNA and L-arginine following surgery.
+- For healing wounds after surgery and shortening recovery time, when used with RNA and L-arginine.

 Possibly Ineffective for...